The field induced magnetic dipolar interaction for general boundary conditions: Numerical results

 As a comparison, the dipolar interactions in freespace with the same conditions are also presented {[}Eqs. (\ref{eq:classical}, \ref{eq:V-ME}), see the green and blue lines{]}.
-Since here we choose the dipole frequency as $\omega/c=20\,L^{-1}$, in the regime $\omega R/c>1$, the interaction $V_{2\leftarrow1}^{\text{cav}}$ exhibits significant oscillations with the distance $R$.
+In the regime $\omega R/c>1$, the interaction $V_{2\leftarrow1}^{\text{cav}}$ exhibits significant oscillations with the distance $R$, which is more drastic than the freespace result $V(\omega)$ {[}see the dashed blue line and Eq. (\ref{eq:V-ME}){]}.
 When the distance between the two dipoles is quite small (in the regime $\omega R/c\ll1$), $V_{2\leftarrow1}^{\text{cav}}$ just returns the static dipolar interaction in freespace (\ref{eq:classical}) with the power law dependence $\sim R^{-3}$ {[}see the log-log scale inset in Fig.\,\ref{fig-interactions}(a){]}.
 That means, when the two dipoles are far from the conductor boundary, their interaction well returns the freespace situation \citep{agarwal_microcavity-induced_1998}, and this is also consistent with the situation in classical electrodynamics.

 Accordingly, we consider the situation that the two dipoles are placed near the conductor plane.
-In Fig.\,\ref{fig-interactions}(c), dipole-1 is set near the bottom center $\mathbf{r}_{1}=(0.5L_{x},\,0.5L_{y},\,0.01L_{z})$, and still dipole-2 moves away from dipole-1 ($\mathbf{r}_{2}=\mathbf{r}_{1}+R\,\hat{\mathrm{e}}_{x}$ with $0<R<L_{x}/2$).
+In Fig.\,\ref{fig-interactions}(c), dipole-1 is set near the bottom center $\mathbf{r}_{1}=(0.5L_{x},\,0.5L_{y},\,0.01L_{z})$, and still dipole-2 moves away from dipole-1 ($\mathbf{r}_{2}=\mathbf{r}_{1}+R\,\mathbf{e}_{x}$ with $0<R<L_{x}/2$).
 The dipole orientations are the same as Fig.\,\ref{fig-interactions}(a, b).
 Again, in the short-distance regime, $V_{2\leftarrow1}^{\text{cav}}$ well returns freespace result (\ref{eq:classical}).
 But in the long-distance regime, it turns out the interaction $V_{2\leftarrow1}^{\text{cav}}$ is significantly suppressed comparing with the freespace results (\ref{eq:classical}, \ref{eq:V-ME}).
 The reason is, the dipole field $\hat{\mathbf{B}}_{\text{d1}}(\mathbf{r})$ generated from dipole-1 should follow the boundary condition near the conductor plane during its propagation, thus $\hat{\mathbf{B}}_{\text{d1}}(\mathbf{r})$ tends to be parallel with the conductor plane.
 Therefore, since here dipole-2 is perpendicular to the conductor plane, their local interaction $-\hat{\boldsymbol{\mathfrak{m}}}_{2}\cdot\hat{\mathbf{B}}_{\text{d1}}(\mathbf{r}_{2})$ tends to vanish to zero {[}Eq.\,(\ref{eq:V21}){]}.

 Similar comparison is also made for two dipoles oriented in $x$-direction {[}Fig.\,\ref{fig-interactions}(d, e){]}.
 Since here the two dipoles are parallel to the conductor plane, there is no suppressing behavior as Fig.\,\ref{fig-interactions}(c) when the dipoles are placed near the cavity bottom, and the interactions $V_{2\leftarrow1}^{\text{cav}}$ in Fig.\,\ref{fig-interactions}(d, e) look similar to each other.